kayakhttp/kayak/README.md

     $ cd kayak
     $ rake

 **Note**: You can build Kayak from within your IDE, but you should run the build script first to bootstrap the source tree.
 The bootstrap process inits and updates some git submodules and downloads some binary dependencies from NuGet.org.
+Please make sure your GitHub username and token are set before building or the submodules will fail to update.
+See [this guide](http://help.github.com/set-your-user-name-email-and-github-token/) for more information.

 Submodules: